i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 ---

-So far, the privacy opponent's reply "I have nothing to hide because I have nothing to fear" has been shown to be a rhetoric trap, or at least an insufficiently contemplated cultural maxim.
+So far, the privacy opponent's reply `I have nothing to hide because I have nothing to fear` has been shown to be a rhetoric trap, or at least an insufficiently contemplated cultural maxim.
 It has also been shown that there exist good reasons to embrace privacy, hiding and concealment.
 However, this text cannot be complete without some short answers to those,